leonardohpaiva/leonardohpaiva/README.md

-## 👋 Hi there!
-My name is Leonardo Paiva.
+## 👋 Hi there!!

+My name is Leonardo.

 😃 I'm a Makerting Specialist, Sales professional and future Software Engineer!